Outpatient vs. inpatient rehabilitation after joint replacement: What is better?

 Inpatient rehabilitation after joint replacement takes place in a specialized facility or rehabilitation center and involves a longer hospital stay.
 Here are some of the benefits of this approach:

-1. Intensive care: Patients receive more intensive monitoring and care from medical professionals around the clock.
+1. Intensivere Betreuung: Patients receive more intensive Überwachung and care from medical staff around the clock.

-3. Peer Support: Staying in a rehabilitation clinic allows patients to exchange with like-minded individuals, which often leads to increased motivation and a sense of support.
+3. Peer support: The stay in a rehabilitation clinic ermöglicht patients the exchange with like-minded individuals, which often leads to an increased motivation and support feeling.

 Which approach is better?